ToolShedTested

 How an Impact Driver Works

 That last part matters enormously in practice.
 When you try to drive a 3-inch deck screw into treated lumber with a standard drill, you feel every bit of the resistance in your wrist and forearm.
 The drill wants to twist out of your grip.
 With an impact driver, the internal hammer mechanism absorbs that reaction force internally.
-Your wrist stays relaxed.
-You can drive 500 screws in a day and still have a functional forearm at the end of it.
-I learned this the hard way framing my first deck -- switched to an impact driver halfway through and never went back for that type of work.
+Your wrist stays relaxed, and long fastening sessions are far easier to control.

 Key features: